-- 37. The Board may authorise any will designate an-organisation as an Approved Training Organisation, subject to such terms as the Board may from time to time determine if it is satisfied: - that one or more registered pupil supervisors who are available to provide pupillage training practise in the organisation; and - (b) that the organisation has made proper arrangements for dealing with pupils and pupillage in accordance with the Code of Conduct. - 38.
-The Board may withdraw approval from an Approved Training Organisation if it considers following investigation: - (a) that pupillage training provided by the organisation is or has been
+37. The Board will designate an organisation as an Approved Training Organisation if it is satisfied:

-- seriously deficient; or - (b) that the organisation has not made proper arrangements for dealing with pupils and pupillage in accordance with the Code of Conduct. - 39.
+- that one or more registered pupil supervisors who are available to provide pupillage training practise in the organisation; and - (b) that the organisation has made proper arrangements for dealing with pupils and pupillage in accordance with the Code of Conduct. - 38.
+The Board may withdraw approval from an Approved Training Organisation if it considers following investigation: - that pupillage training provided by the organisation is or has been seriously deficient; or - (b) that the organisation has not made proper arrangements for dealing with pupils and pupillage in accordance with the Code of Conduct. - 39.
 The Board will give notice in writing: - (a) in the case of a decision to refuse to designate an organisation as an Approved Training Organisation, to that organisation; and - (b) in the case of a decision to withdraw approval from an Approved Training Organisation, to: - (i) that organisation; - (ii) any person who is undertaking or has agreed to undertake a pupillage in that organisation; and - (iii) the Inn of which any such person is a member. - 40.
 Any person or organisation to whom the Board is required to give notice of a decision under Regulation 39 may request a review of the decision under Part X of these Regulations, provided that the request is made in writing to the Board within one month of the date when notice of the decision was given. - 41.
 If the Board withdraws approval from an Approved Training Organisation, the organisation may not claim repayment of any pupillage award or other sum paid to any pupil or prospective pupil.